 What is Hormone Replacement Therapy?

-Hormone replacement therapy (HRT) is a medical treatment that combines estrogen and progestin to restore the premenopausal levels of estrogen.
+Hormone replacement therapy (HRT) is a medical treatment that combines oestrogen and progestin to restore the premenopausal levels of oestrogen.
 Hormone replacement therapy is prescribed for protection against osteoporosis and heart disease.
 Relief of menopausal symptoms.

 Natural treatment for uterine fibroids is an option worth considering if the condition is causing problems.
 The nature of fibroids means that conventional treatment is limited and it is wise for women to consider all options before taking action.